-Twelve years later, having recovered from the wounds, Powlett-Jones would experience the trauma of the loss of his wife and a child in an accident.
-The mental and emotional scars of the death of his loved ones would heal but only as a result of his being involved in the life of others.
+Twelve years later, having totally recovered from the wounds, Powlett-Jones would experience the trauma of the loss of his wife and child in an accident.
+The mental and emotional scars of their deaths would heal but only as a result of his being involved in the life of others.
 The author states:

 "That was the way of it, not only as far as end of term, and through the summer break, but on through the Michaelmas term to his first Christmas alone.
-It was as thought his existence, as a man with some useful part to play in life, was a shallow-rooted plant, dependent upon the strength of a cluster of root fibers that ran just below the surface, searching for points of anchorage, another, stronger root perhaps, or an angled rock, or a layer of heavier soil... he made the discovery with time and with the caring for others." (emphasis added)
+It was as thought his existence, as a man with some useful part to play in life, was a shallow-rooted plant, dependent upon the strength of a cluster of root fibers that ran just below the surface, searching for points of anchorage, another, stronger root perhaps, or an angled rock, or a layer of heavier soil... he made the discovery with time and with the caring for others."